-4. To approve revisions to the Articles of Incorporation (proposed by the Board of Directors)
+4. To approve revisions to the Articles of Incorporation

 To add the sale of medical equipment on the Company's myfone online shopping platform as the Company's new business item, the Company proposed revisions to Article 2 of the Articles of Incorporation.
 Please refer to Attachment VIII for completed articles and the before and after amendments for comparison.